Tredoku Patterns

 Then a $\tau$-tile weak tredoku pattern with $\rho$ runs of length $3$ and $\ell$ leaves does not exist. \item[(iii)] If neither of the conditions~(i) and (ii) hold, then a $\tau$-tile weak tredoku pattern with $\rho$ runs of length $3$ and $\ell$ leaves exists. \end{itemize} \end{theorem}

 \item Tredoku patterns were originally motivated by tredoku puzzles.
 Can every tredoku pattern be used as the basis for a tredoku puzzle?
-So suppose we divide each diamond in a tredoku pattern into a $3\times 3$ grid of sub-diamonds.
-Define a \emph{grouping} of sub-diamonds to be the set of sub-diamonds that are contained in a fixed diamond, or the set $9$ sub-diamonds in a `straight line' which follows a run of length $3$.
-Is there always way of assigning numbers from $\{1,2,\ldots ,9\}$ to each sub-diamond so that each grouping of sub-diamonds is a permutation of $\{1,2,\ldots ,9\}$?
+To give more detail, suppose we divide each diamond in a tredoku pattern into a $3\times 3$ grid of sub-diamonds.
+Define a \emph{grouping} of sub-diamonds to be the set of sub-diamonds that are contained in a fixed diamond, or the set $9$ sub-diamonds in a `straight line' which follows a run of length~$3$.
+Can we always assign a number from $\{1,2,\ldots ,9\}$ to each sub-diamond so that each grouping of sub-diamonds is a permutation of $\{1,2,\ldots ,9\}$?
 I conjecture the answer is `yes'. \item How does the number of tredoku patterns grow?
 More precisely, for a positive integer $m$ we may define $f(m)$ to be the number $f(m)$ of tredoku patterns contained within a hexagon with sides of length $m$ (where our equilateral triangles have a side of length $1$).